 Karly is a Research Coordinator in the Doan Lab, and has been working with the lab since May 2014.
 Karly graduated from UBC with a Combined Major in Science.
-In her free time, she enjoys taking her dog to the beach, playing soccer, and traveling (next up, Japan!).
+In her free time, she enjoys baking new cookie recipes, playing soccer, and traveling.

 Punit is a second year PhD student at the School of Population & Public Health at UBC, where he recently completed his MSc (’18).
 Punit’s research interests include young adult mental health (focusing on higher education settings), health measurement, and the evaluating e-mental health interventions.
 For his doctoral project, he is developing and evaluating a psychosocial self-assessment and guidance tool for post-secondary students (called HEARTSMAP-U).
 This work aims to improve the identification of psychosocial concerns among students and their connectivity with accessible support, on- and off-campus.